continental/hybrid_learning/docs/_sources/userguide/custom_dataset_handles/broden.rst.txt

   from a *head*.

-*Boolean combinations* of the labels to overcome above specialties, can be achieved by a :py:mod:`~hybrid_learning.datasets.transforms.dict_transforms` transformation.
-This is eased by using the :py:meth:`~hybrid_learning.datasets.custom.broden.BrodenHandle.custom_label` generator function, which accepts a :py:mod:`~hybrid_learning.datasets.transforms.dict_transforms.Merge` transformation and returns a dataset instance with the required labels and transformation.
+*Boolean combinations* of the labels to overcome above specialties, can be achieved by :py:mod:`~hybrid_learning.fuzzy_logic.tnorm_connectives.boolean.BooleanLogic` operations.
+This is eased by using the :py:meth:`~hybrid_learning.datasets.custom.broden.BrodenHandle.custom_label` generator function, which accepts such a :py:mod:`~hybrid_learning.fuzzy_logic.logic_base.merge_operation.Merge` transformation and returns a dataset instance with the required labels and transformation.
 The ground truth output of this dataset then is only the custom label, no ``dict`` any more (mind this for defining further